perryhu09/cp-env/README.md

 3. Paste content of the file from an online repo
 4. Restart editor and include error should go away

-Note: Standard libraries such as iostream may have errors, go into stdc++.h and copy and paste the second 'C++' section into the first and it will work
+Note: If standard libraries such as iostream generate errors (ie: identifier "cin" is not defined), go into stdc++.h and copy and paste the second 'C++' section into the first and it will work.